spgitmonish/ModelPredictiveControl/README.md

 | deltime       |  45000.0      | Reduces sharp steering spikes over time |
 | atime         |  1.0          | Reduces sharp acceleration over time |

 As one can see from the table, the highest weights are for reducing sharp steering spikes over time and magnitude of steering turns.
-This makes sense because we don't want to make really sharp turns at particular speeds and make the car go out of control.
+This makes sense because we don't want to make really sharp turns at a particular velocity and make the car go out of control.
 The relatively higher weights for reducing cross track error and heading error also makes sense because we want to focus on getting back on track with respect to a reference lane by reducing the error.

 The deviation of velocity and the acceleration over time components have a weight of 1.0 because the focus of the model is to follow a reference lane but to still have enough room to achieve higher speeds when possible.
 This is also the reason why I set the weight for the acceleration component even lower than 0.5 because we want to accelerate quickly when possible.

 ### Simulation Results
 The effect of the weights of each components can be seen in two videos of my model running at two different reference velocity's (`data/simulator/`).

 The following gif is from a portion of the video with the reference velocity set at 60mph.
 As one can see in the video the driving is pretty smooth with the cross track error being very minimal (green representing predictions and yellow representing the reference lane).
-One thing to definitely notice is the constant braking when the speed hits 60mph, this is because model although the model allows room for higher acceleration the speed is capped at 60mph.
+One thing to definitely notice is the constant braking when the velocity hits 60mph, this is because although the model allows room for higher acceleration the velocity is capped at 60mph.

 <p align="center">
    <img src="data/simulator/Short60mph.gif">